 The Psalmist David knew about the perplexity of life, in saying: I sink in deep mire, where there is no standing: I am come into deep waters where the floods overflow me (Psalm 69:2).

-He identified this of others as well; along with a solution: They reel to and fro, and stagger like a drunken man, and are at wit's end.
+He identified a solution: They reel to and fro, and stagger like a drunken man, and are at wit's end.
 Then they cry to the Lord in their troubles, and he brings them out of their distresses.
 He makes the storm a calm, so that the waves are still (Psalm 107:27-29).

 Persecution has risen in regards to the Jewish people and Christianity in these latter days.
 Many nations are attempting to weed out any growth in Christianity to enhance their own national religion.